1. Homeowners

 • Medical fees

-With an HO-3 form, personal property is covered by named perils, and your house is covered under open perils.
-Open peril policies provide coverage for damage caused by any reason not excluded in the policy.
-A closed peril policy only offers reimbursement for the destruction caused by a specific peril named in the policy, such as a fire or vandalism.
+With an HO-3 form, personal property is covered by named perils, and your house is covered by open perils.
+Open-peril policies provide coverage for damage caused by any source not specifically excluded in the policy.
+A named-peril policy only offers reimbursement for the destruction caused by a specific peril named in the policy, such as a fire or vandalism.

-Also called renters insurance, contents broad form policies are specifically designed to protect renters’ personal property and assets.
+Also called renters insurance, these policies are specifically designed to protect renters’ personal property.
 An HO-4 works similarly to an HO-2 and covers the same 16 perils.
-The main difference is that renters insurance only covers personal belongings because the property owner is the one who insures the dwelling.
-Most HO-4 policies also include liability coverage.
+The main difference is that renters insurance only covers personal belongings, given that the property owner is the one who insures the dwelling.
+Most HO-4 policies also cover your liability and additional living expenses if your rented dwelling is temporarily uninhabitable.

-Otherwise known as condo insurance, this type of policy covers personal property and the structure of the condo.
-Condo insurance usually offers coverage for the same 16 perils as with HO-2 policies.
+Otherwise known as condo insurance, this type of policy typically covers your personal property, liability, loss of use and parts of a condo’s structure.
+Condo insurance may offer coverage for the same 16 perils covered in HO-2 policies.
 If you buy a condo, you'll likely be required to carry an individual condo insurance policy, even if your condo association has its own coverage.

-This insurance is also like an HO-2, but it’s for owners of manufactured or mobile homes, including single- and double-wide trailers, RVs and modular homes.
-HO-7 policies offer the same broad form coverage for named perils.
-These are solely for protecting the home while it's stationary.
-You'll need an additional policy to cover a mobile home in transit.
+This insurance is similar to an HO-3, but it’s for owners of manufactured or mobile homes, including single- and double-wide manufactured homes, RVs and modular homes.
+HO-7 policies offer open-peril coverage for perils affecting the home while it's stationary; an additional policy will be needed to cover a mobile home in transit.

 How is home insurance calculated?